Colin Platt - Chair - Co-Opted Governor

 Amy Robinson - Headteacher

-As Deputy Head at Monks Risborough School, I am a member of the governing body.
+As Headteacher at Monks Risborough School, I am a member of the governing body.
 I qualified as a teacher in 2009 after completing a BA in Primary Education with QTS (Qualified Teacher Status) at The University of Winchester.
 I joined the Monks team in 2015 as a class teacher and have taught Year 4 and Year 6.
 I became KS2 lead in 2016 and then Deputy Head in 2019.
 During my teaching career I have taught across all of Key Stage Two and have led a variety of subjects such as Maths, Science and PSHCE.
-I currently lead Maths at Monks.
 I feel very privileged to teach and be part of the leadership team here and love being part of the wider school community.
-As Deputy Head, I am a member on all Monks Risborough Governing Body Committees.
+As Headteacher, I am a member on all Monks Risborough Governing Body Committees.

 Jane Curry – Foundation Governor